rolando1515/next-template-pract1/README.md

 ## Globals

-Set up the future folders
-fonts and ui and delete apis
+1.Set up the future folders fonts and ui and delete apis 2.import fonts in _app.css